Seeking Help For Loved Ones In Nursing Homes

 - Delay in treatment for medical issues

 - Loss of personal items

 Some family members attribute signs of abuse as part of getting older.
 However, it is better to be safe than sorry when looking at unexplained injuries or behaviors.
 If you suspect a family member may be being abused, the possible abuse should be reported.
 If you suspect a family member has suffered harm or injury at the hands of nursing home staff, contact an experienced nursing home abuse lawyer to put an end to the abuse and possibly get compensation for the family member’s suffering.

-At The Kaplan Firm, PC, our nursing home malpractice attorneys have decades of experience fighting for our clients against nursing homes and the insurance companies.
+At The Kaplan Firm, P.C., our nursing home malpractice attorney has decades of experience fighting for our clients against nursing homes and insurance companies.
 When these companies cut corners and abuse residents, resulting in injury, they should be held liable for their actions.
 We work on a contingency basis and will never collect any fees until you get the compensation you deserve.
-Contact us today at our Roswell, Georgia location for a free initial consultation.